 I texted her that night, telling her I was so thankful she reached out to me and reminded her that she may not have gotten to choose her parents or her circumstances, but she does get to choose what she makes of them and that none of her past decisions have to define her.
 I reminded her that she was loved.

-As I continued to meet with mentors and friends that week, I couldn’t help but stress that none of that would’ve happened if I didn’t pet that dog.
+As I continued to meet with mentors and friends this week, I couldn’t help but stress that none of that would’ve happened if I didn’t pet that dog.
 People judge my need to pet every dog I see on the street so hard!
 I’m serious.
 But look at that.
 God uses everything.
 I’ve been continuously checking in with her these last few days.
 And I’m going to keep praying for her, believing that it was no accident that I pet her dog, and no accident that we met.
 Encounters like this are what I am just so passionate about.
 I believe in healing and restoration.
 And I believe those things start when we reach out with an open, intentional heart.

 I reach out and then you find me in the dust